mrzool/letter-boilerplate/README.md

 ## Custom letterhead

 If you have already designed your own letterhead and want to use it with this template, including it should be easy enough.
-Set the `letterhead` option to `true` to activate the `wallpaper` package in the template. `wallpaper` will look for a file named `letterhead.pdf` in the project root folder and print it on the PDF before compiling the document.
+Set the `letterhead` option to the file name (include .pdf) to activate the `wallpaper` package in the template. `wallpaper` will look for the named file in the project root folder and print it on the PDF before compiling the document.
 Change the fonts to match the ones in your letterhead, adjust the margins with `geometry` and you should be all set.

 ## Recommended readings